botpress/openbook-templates/templates/hotel/about.md

 This is about the hotel, its history and quality.

-- Montréal Hotel & Suits was built in 2018 by Jon Sakoda
+- Montréal Hotel & Suits was built in 2010 by John Smith
   - > how modern is the hotel
   - > is it an old hotel
 - The hotel has a 4 star rating